Are You Passionate?

 I believe it’s a lack of passion — for photography.

 Alternatively, I recently reconnected with an old friend who moved to the west coast 30 odd years ago, right after he photographed my wedding.
-Hell of a photographer.
-He specializes in architecture photography, along with headshots and portraits.
-And he’s a hell of a photographer.
-He recently moved back here to OKC, and the very first time we sat down for a chat, he was immediately asking when we could go shooting.
+He specializes in architecture photography, along with headshots and portraits, and he’s a hell of a photographer.
+He recently moved back here, and the very first time we sat down for a chat, he was immediately asking when we could go shooting.
 So we set a date, and went out and shot some blue-hour images around a section of town known as Bricktown.

 It was fun, and during the course of the evening, we chatted about shooting, and business, and this and that.
 It became apparent that I may have found in him one of the very few people I’ve ever met who is as passionate about photography as I am.
 Possibly more so.

-See, I can’t think of maybe one or two things I’d rather do than shoot photos.
+See, I can’t think of much I’d rather do than shoot photos.
 And I don’t care what the subject is: wildlife, architecture, people, landscapes, still-lifes, sports . . .
 If I can see it in a viewfinder (these days, an EVF), I want to shoot photos of it.
 The subject isn’t important.
 It’s the idea that I’m creating photos that matters.

 And my old friend feels the same way.